-www.welfare.ie/en/Pages/Registering_Death.aspx

-9. Filling the void
+www.welfare.ie/en/Pages/Registering\Death.aspx

-What to do next?
+9. What to do next

 It can take time - sometimes a long time - to feel ready to move on after the loss of your caring role.
 But there will come a time when you feel like thinking about what to do next and what you would like to do for yourself.